vicholz/rtmp_restreamer/README.md

 ## Installation
 1. Download this repo as a zip file onto your device.
-1. Unzip the file on the device (unzip FILENAME.zip).
+1. Unzip the file on the device (unzip rtmp_restreamer-master.zip).
+1. Edit rtmp_restreamer-master/usr/share/nginx/modules-available/rtmp-restreamer.conf and add your stream keys and any other streaming destinations with 'push' commands (see lines 16-17 for an example)
+1. **OPTIONAL:** To enable authentication edit rtmp_restreamer-master/usr/share/nginx/modules-available/rtmp-restreamer-auth.conf, then run 'ln -s /usr/share/nginx/modules-available/rtmp-restreamer-auth.conf /etc/nginx/modules-enabled/50-rtmp-restreamer-auth.conf' after running 'install.sh'.
 1. Run ./install.sh
-1. Edit /usr/share/nginx/modules-available/rtmp-restreamer.conf and add your stream keys and any other streaming destinations with 'push' commands (see lines 16-17 for an example)
-2. **OPTIONAL:** Edit /usr/share/nginx/modules-available/rtmp-restreamer-auth.conf
-3. Run the following command to restart NGINX after updating the config:
-`
-sudo systemctl restart nginx; systemctl status nginx;
-`

 ## Usage
+1. Get find the IP of your device that is running the newly installed NGINX server.
+1. Setup OBX/XSplit to stream to that IP_ADDRESS/live for live streams or IP_ADDRESS/test for test streams.
-1.
+1. Start your stream.